-“Tires are like shoes,” says Mandi Lopez-Brown, co-manager at Car-Mart of Siloam Springs, Arkansas.
+“Tires are like shoes,” says Mandi Lopez-Brown, General Manager at Car-Mart of Rogers North, Arkansas.
 “The more you drive your vehicle, the more your tires will experience wear and tear,” she continues.
 “Just as you will need new shoes, you will need new tires.
 Don’t ignore them.”

 According to car expert Mandi, it is best to rotate your tires every 5,000 to 7,000 miles.